Vikkygupta29/resilienceLab123/README.md

 npm install
 ```

-Start the development server:
+Start the React development server:

 ```bash
 npm run dev
 ```

-The Vite development server will provide the frontend URL shown in the terminal.
+The Vite development server will display the frontend URL in the terminal.

+The backend services continue running through Docker Compose while the React frontend runs through Vite.

 ---